 We all know the benefits of exercise, it improves health and can help to control our weight.
 But one of the biggest pluses for me is that it releases Endorphins, commonly known as the Happy Hormone.
 Don’t get me wrong there are days when even I don’t want to exercise, but I push on through and always am glad I did.

 Combining those steps every day helps me and my mentees get every day off on a positive note regardless.
 Give it a go and let me know how you get on!I get up every morning and it’s going to be a great day.
-You never know when it’s going to be over… Click To Tweet
+You never know when it’s going to be over so I refuse to have a bad day!
+Click To Tweet